sochi/clickhouse-driver/docs/quickstart.rst

 --------------

-Insert queries in `Native protocol <https://clickhouse.yandex/docs/en/single/index.html#native-interface-tcp>`_ are a little bit tricky because of ClickHouse columnar nature.
+Insert queries in `Native protocol <https://clickhouse.yandex/docs/en/single/index.html#native-interface-tcp>`_ are a little bit tricky because of ClickHouse's columnar nature.
 And because we're using Python.

-INSERT query is consist of two parts: query and query data.
-Query data is split into chunks that called blocks.
+INSERT query consists of two parts: query statement and query values.
+Query values are split into chunks called blocks.
 Each block is sent in binary columnar form.

-As data in each block in send in binary form we should not serialize into string by using substitution ``%(a)s`` and then deserialize it back into Python types.
+As data in each block is sent in binary we should not serialize into string by using substitution ``%(a)s`` and then deserialize it back into Python types.

-This INSERT  will be completely inefficient when thousands rows are passed:
+This INSERT would be extremely slow if executed with thousands rows of data:

     .. code-block:: python